minvws/nl-covid19-notification-app-website/README.i18n.md

 which will allow you to filter for a language key in the collection.

 ## Data dir
-The `_data` directory holds files for translation (usefull in layouts) and language metadata.
+The `_data` directory holds files for translation (useful in layouts) and language metadata.

 ## To test: